Scotland trip diary

 After lunch, we walked to the Cathedral and Necropolis, which was probably the highlight of the city’s sights.

 We then repeated part of our bus tour (ticket was good for two days, and we thought it would be good to see again while less sleepy) and headed off to a Pub.
 Because we thought we should.
 There we discovered that we really don’t care for malt whiskey, but cider is very nice.
 Although a whole pint of it leads to tipsiness (at least if you’re me).

 Book shopping at Borders was next on the agenda (I bought What to You Wear Can Change Your Life and A Year in the Merde), then we had dinner at the Mussel Inn.

-Food highlights du jour: The seafood continues to impress, and we have it in many forms (none fried, though): chowder, grilled (scallops and oysters), and steamed (mussels and oysters).
+Food highlights du jour: The seafood continued to impress, and we had it in many forms (none fried, though): chowder, grilled (scallops and oysters), and steamed (mussels and oysters).

 Day 3: It’s a long way to Inverary